Abdullah-Aljumah/W08D04/README.md

 # Social media

-## Roters
+## Routers

+- Resgister and login.

-- Add and delete and upadte and show comments (Only owner comments and admins )
+- Add and delete and upadte and show users.

-- Add and delete and upadte and show posts (Only owner posts and admins )
+- Add and delete and upadte and show comments ( Only owner comments and admins can delete and update ).

-- Add and delete and upadte and show users (Only owner user and admins )
+- Add and delete and upadte and show posts ( Only owner posts and admins can delete and update ).

 ## Dependencies